JCVI-Cloud/VICVB/Readme.md

 -------

 See the command lines of the sample Galaxy tools referenced in the previous section.
-To see other options, run the main script "vcvb_galaxy_tool --help".
+To see other options, run the main script "vicvb_galaxy_tool --help".
 Note that the input can be supplied either as a tarball or as a directory produced by VIGOR.